-Even so, after the rapture of that first rehearsal, the project had many moments of frustration, doubt, and tedium.
+Even so, after the rapture of that first rehearsal, the project had moments of frustration, doubt, and tedium.
 The work of a musician is hard, requiring patience and humility.
-It took time for us all—soloist, conductor, orchestra—to master the technical aspects of the program together, but also to internalize and make habitual our own emotional responses to the music.
-The Liebestod evokes an extraordinary sense of release if we do our job well, but it requires us to gather our own extremities behind a boundary of self-control.
+It took time for us all to master the technical aspects of the program together and to internalize and make habitual our own emotional responses to the music.
+The Liebestod creates an extraordinary sense of release if we do our job well, but it requires us to gather our own extremities behind a boundary of self-control.
 I, the soloist, am paradoxically not allowed to experience Isolde-like bliss as I sing, even though my voice is her voice and my body is her body for the duration of the performance.
-I have to know my limits so intimately that I can repeat this technical and emotional high-wire act many nights in a row with a similar result, which means restraint, rigorous discipline, and decidedly un-blissful, un-diva-like daily habits.
+I have to know my limits so intimately that I can repeat this high-wire act many days in a row with a similar result, which means restraint, rigorous discipline, and decidedly un-blissful, un-diva-like daily habits.

 I’ve never pulled out of a performance due to illness, but I’ve never come closer to my physical limits than the last few concerts of the NSO tour.
 Have you ever sat in a hotel room for most of a day, paranoid about your throat, making endless cups of tea, wondering whether you’re going to be able to do your job that night or whether you’ll have to disappoint a hundred colleagues and a thousand audience members?
 I have.
-I made it through the triumphant final performance in the Concertgebouw thanks to the first steroid I’ve ever taken in my life and very careful behavior throughout the day.
-It took me weeks to feel normal again afterwards, and I’ve since wondered if we were all passing around an early version of the coronavirus without realizing.
+I made it through the triumphant final performance in the Concertgebouw thanks to the first steroid I’ve ever taken in my life and very careful behavior throughout the day; I skipped the after-party, went straight to the train, and was wracked with violent coughs all the way home.
+It took me weeks to feel normal again afterwards.
+I’ve since wondered if we were all passing around an early version of the coronavirus without realizing.

-Singers cancel performances often.
-I know because I usually jump in for them.
-The stakes are high: money is lost, fans are alienated, and those with hiring power have long memories.
-On this tour, I finally understood why singers burn out and quit the profession when something goes a little bit wrong vocally.
+Singers do cancel performances sometimes—I know because I often jump in for them—but the stakes are high: money is lost, fans are alienated, and those with hiring power have long memories.
+On this tour, I finally understood why singers burn out and quit the profession when something goes a bit wrong vocally, necessitating cancellations.
 So much depends on the healthy functioning of tiny parts of your body, parts that are easily compromised by travel, stress, illness, or fatigue.
 When those parts don’t cooperate, it feels that your instrument—your body, your soul, your whole self—has catastrophically failed.

 Because of this pressure, professional tours or long gigs abroad have a completely different vibe than student tours.
 People imagine that musicians lead very glamorous lives, but the reality is usually centered on sleep (or the lack of it), finicky Airbnb coffeemakers, transportation, disorientation, video calls with family on patchy wifi, and lower-back pain from sitting on a lumpy bed trying to keep up with emails and score study.
 Tour travel can be fun and stimulating, but it can also be exhausting and terribly lonely.
 I’ve commiserated with many colleagues about this over the years.
 No matter how cool the destination or how fancy the contract, being constantly on the road takes a toll on everyone, and we all have to decide eventually if the tradeoffs are worth it.
 Below are two accounts of unmoored musician life from talented friends of mine; both are quoted with permission.